-The source of the heat in horseradish is allyl isothiocyanate and it is volatile.
+The source of the heat in horseradish is allyl isothiocyanate, and it is volatile.
 It is the product of glucosinolates that are converted by enzymes when the horseradish is cut or grated.
 The volatility of allyl isothiocyanate means that horseradish will lose its heat after if it is exposed to air for an extended period.
-Horseradish will lose its heat after if it is exposed to air for an extended period.
 This means that upon grating it, you will need to place it in an airtight (or at least covered) container to prolong the pungency.

 Do keep horseradish chilled after grating or cutting it.

 In addition to being volatile, the compounds that give horseradish its distinctive flavor are also sensitive to temperature.
-Failing to refrigerate your horseradish shortly after cutting or grating can cause it to lose heat.
-Fresh horseradish roots can last in a refrigerator for months if they are stored in an airtight container.
+Failing to refrigerate your horseradish shortly after cutting or grating can cause it to lose heat and flavor even more quickly.

 Do work in a well-ventilated area when you are preparing fresh horseradish.

-Peel the roots with a vegetable peeler and use a blender or food processor along (with a small amount of water) to handle the grating.
-The fumes can be pretty strong during all of this and especially during the grating part.
-They can burn your eyes and nose if you fail to take proper precautions.
+Peel the roots with a vegetable peeler, but leave the grating to a machine if you have the option.
+Grating by hand can burn your eyes and nose if you fail to take proper precautions.
+Use a blender or food processor (along with a small amount of water) to handle the grating.
+The fumes can be pretty strong during preparation, especially during the grating part.

 Do add a source of acidity to enhance the heat.